 How much does a Luxury Retirement cost?

-If you have grand plans for your retirement you’ll need about £39,000 a year.
-Added luxuries including frequent and extended holidays, health club memberships, meals out and regular new car purchases on average add an extra £13,000 on top of ‘comfortable’ retirement spending.
-So you’ll need to find £22,406.80 between you over and above the state pension.
+If you have grand plans for your retirement Which estimate you’ll need about £40,000 a year for a couple.
+Added luxuries including frequent and extended holidays, health club memberships, meals out and regular new car purchases add an extra £15,000 on top of ‘comfortable’ retirement spending.
+So you’ll need to find £21,780 between you over and above the state pension.

 3) Budgeting for retirement